-The basic concept is LPCF instructs the S-GW/BBIFF over the Xib reference point to deliver packets from the GTP tunnels associated with IMS signalling bearer of all inbound roamers with S8HR as the roaming architecture.
+The basic concept is LMISF instructs the S-GW/BBIFF over the Xib reference point to deliver packets from the GTP tunnels associated with IMS signalling bearer of all inbound roamers with S8HR as the roaming architecture.
 S-GW/BBIFF extracts the packets from those GTP tunnels and delivers the same to the LMISF.
 The LMISF extracts the SIP messages from those packets and provides an IMS call state function similar to the way P-CSCF provides the IMS call state function.
 In addition, the LMISF provisioned with the target identity by ADMF examines the SIP messages to determine whether the IMS session needs to be intercepted.
 When the IMS session needs to be intercepted, the LMISF generates IRI from the SIP messages and deliver the same to the Delivery Function 2 over X2 reference point.
-In addition to the generation and delivery of IRI, when CC interception is required, the LMISF also informs the LPCF that the GTP tunnel of IMS signalling is being intercepted.
-The LPCF instructs the S-GW/BBIFF over Xib reference point to deliver the packets from the GTP tunnel associated with the media bearer linked to the intercepted GTP tunnel.
-The S-GW/BBIFF extracts the packets from that GTP tunnel and delivers the same to the LMISF.
+In addition to the generation and delivery of IRI, when CC interception is required, the LMISF also informs the S-GW/BBIFF that the IMS session is being intercepted and instructs the S-GW/BBIFF over Xib reference point to start delivering the packets from the Media Bearer 1 associated with the intercepted IMS Signalling Bearer.
+The S-GW/BBIFF extracts the packets from that GTP tunnel used for Media Bearer associated with the intercepted IMS Signalling Bearer and delivers the same to the LMISF.
 The LMISF constructs the CC from those packets and delivers the same to the Delivery Function 3 over X3 reference point.